13 Questions To Ask Before Buying Church Management Software

 Some churches even report that software cut their administrative workload by as much as 50%, allowing them more time to reach out to their members and the community.

-But your ChMS needs to do more than just help to manage administration.
+Your ChMS needs to do more than manage administration.
 Software should support the relationships around your church that lead to success:

 - Pastor-member relationship